wangyu1369/large-sample-sgmcmc-uq/README.md

 ### 4. Neural Network

-The neural-network experiment evaluates stationary covariance approximation beyond the convex setting considered in the main finite-sample theory.
+The neural-network experiment evaluates stationary covariance approximation beyond the convex setting.
 We fit a small neural network and compare the stationary covariance predicted by different theories with the empirical covariance estimated from SGD iterates.

 This experiment illustrates that the proposed discrete-time covariance characterization can remain informative for nonconvex models.